 The SOAC provides a set of guidelines that ensure your safety as well as the protection of the land and its people.
 The most important things to remember are: leave no trace, don’t stay more than 2 or 3 nights in the same place and keep a distance from historic structures, roads, buildings and fields of crops or farm animals.

-If you decide to camp along the Hebridean Way, make yourself familiar with the SOAC rules for camping and stick to then when you’re out and about.
+If you decide to camp along the Hebridean Way, make yourself familiar with the Outdoor Access Code for camping and stick to then when you’re out and about.

 Hostels & campsites